-- 1. The student is entitled to file a grievance by completing the Student Grievance Form available on the College's website.
-The Student Grievance Form must include a brief description of the event/issue/decision the Student believes is unjust and be submitted within three days of meeting with the Student Success Coordinator.
-If the students concern is not appropriate for the grievance process they will be referred to the Student Code of Conduct or Title IX. - 2.
+- 1. The student is entitled to file a grievance by completing the Student Grievance Form available on the College's website. - 2.
+The Student Grievance Form must be submitted within three days of meeting with the Student Success Coordinator and include the following: - a. a detailed description of the event/issue/decision the student believes adversely impacted their academic progression, - b.
+If applicable, what policy or procedure is of concern, - c.
+A detailed description of the attempts at an informal resolution with the faculty and course leader, and - d.
+A detailed description of the relief the student is seeking. - 3.
+Once a formal grievance has been submitted, the Associate Dean of Academic Affairs will investigate the grievance.
+If the investigation does not yield evidence of a student being harmed, and/or treated arbitrarily, then the Academic Dean will notify the student in writing that the grievance will not move forward to a formal grievance panel. - 4.
 The Student Success Coordinator will ensure that all steps of the process are followed.
-The Student Success Coordinator will facilitate the issuing of formal notice to include a date/time for the student and all parties relevant to the matter to attend the Grievance Panel. - 3.
-An advisor/support person of their choice, excluding legal counsel, may attend the grievance however, the student's advisor/support person may not speak during the grievance. - 4.
+The Student Success Coordinator will facilitate the issuing of formal notice to include a date/time for the student and all parties relevant to the matter to attend the Grievance Panel. - 5.
+An advisor/support person of their choice, excluding legal counsel, may attend the grievance however, the student's advisor/support person may not speak during the grievance. - 6.
+Students cannot request letters of support from faculty/staff or other students.
+Letters of support voluntarily offered by faculty, staff or other students will NOT be part of the grievance record or be reviewed by the hearing panel.
+Students can request factual information from faculty or staff related to the student's own performance but cannot ask for information about other students' performance or evaluation of their work. - 7.
 The student will be allowed to attend class/clinical until the grievance is decided.
-Exception: clinical attendance will not be allowed in cases involving patient safety or alleged unsafe clinical practice. - 5.
-The decision of the Grievance Panel is final.
+Exception: clinical attendance will not be allowed in cases involving alleged unsafe clinical practice or inappropriate clinical behavior.